Portable Fire Extinguishers

 Dry Chemical Powder fire extinguishers extinguish the fire primarily by interrupting the chemical reaction of the fire triangle.

 Today’s most widely used type of fire extinguisher is the multipurpose dry chemical that is effective on Class A, B, and C fires.
 This agent also works by creating a barrier between the oxygen element and the fuel element on Class A fires.

-An ordinary dry chemical fire extinguisher is for Class B & C fires only.
+An ordinary dry chemical portable fire extinguisher is for Class B & C fires only.
 It is important to use the correct extinguisher for the type of fuel!
 Using the incorrect agent can allow the fire to re-ignite after apparently being extinguished successfully.

 Wet Chemical is a new agent that extinguishes the fire by removing the heat of the fire triangle and prevents re-ignition by creating a barrier between the oxygen and fuel elements.

 Wet chemical of Class K extinguishers was developed for modern, high efficiency deep fat fryers in commercial cooking operations.
 Some may also be used on Class A fires in commercial kitchens.